aniket-969/TypingTextGenerator/README.md

-# TypingTextGenerator
+# TypeTextGenerator

-Typing Text Generator is an npm package designed to help developers generate random numbers,words,alphabets,special characters for various purposes.
+Type Text Generator is an npm package designed to help developers generate random numbers,words,alphabets,special characters for various purposes.
 It provides a convenient set of functions to generate typing text with customizable options.

 ## Installation

-To install Typing Text Generator, simply run:
+To install Typing Texts Generator, simply run:

-npm i typingtextgenerator
+npm i typetextgenerator

 ## Usage